unicef/publicgoods-toolkit/community.md

 Direct crowdfunding and sponsorship might also be a viable financing option in some cases.
-GitHub recently launched [GitHub Sponsors](https://github.com/sponsors) to let individuals and companies donate directly to GitHub hosted open source projects.
+GitHub recently launched [GitHub Sponsors](https://github.com/sponsors) to let individuals and companies donate directly to GitHub-hosted open-source projects.

 Lastly, charging for use might be an option as well.
 For example, the DPG [ODK](https://getodk.org/) is free as a self-hosted solution for